-Battery Ventures, one of our existing stockholders, has indicated an interest in purchasing up to 400,000 shares of our common stock in this offering at the initial public offering price.
-Because this indication of interest is not a binding agreement or commitment to purchase, Battery Ventures may elect not to purchase shares in this offering or the underwriters may elect not to sell any shares in this offering to Battery Ventures.
-The underwriters will receive the same discount from any shares of our common stock purchased by Battery Ventures as they will from any other shares of our common stock sold to the public in this offering.
-Any shares purchased by Battery Ventures will be subject to lock-up restrictions described in "Shares Eligible for Future Sale."
+Battery Ventures, one of our existing stockholders, purchased 400,000 shares of our common stock in our initial public offering at the initial public offering price.
+The underwriters received the same discount from the shares of our common stock purchased by Battery Ventures as they did from the other shares of our common stock sold to the public in our initial public offering offering.
+The shares purchased by Battery Ventures are subject to the lock-up restrictions described in "Shares Eligible for Future Sale."